 2007 - Daniela Stockmann, "The New Chinese Media and Public Opinion: Adaptation of a Propaganda Machine or Instrument for Political Change?"

 2006 - Michael Parkin, "Engaging with Late Night Comedy's Serious Message: How Late Night Candidate Apperances Affect Young People's Political Decisions."

 Murray Edelman Lifetime Distinguished Career Award

 The Murray Edelman Distinguished Career Award recognizes a lifetime contribution to the study of Political Communication.
-The award is given in odd-numbered years.
+The award is now given only in odd-numbered years.

 2021 - Pippa Norris, Harvard University

 2019 - Ann Crigler, University of Southern California